jaketay/docs/event-api/README.md

 ### The Pixel Endpoint
 http://events.jirafe.com/v1/tracker/pixel.gif [GET]

-Th pixel endpoint is an alternative to the `tracker` endpoint.
+The pixel endpoint is an alternative to the `tracker` endpoint.
 It exists to support browsers which implement the HTTP protocol in bizare and suprising ways.

 It allows a browser to send an event by sending a `GET` request which encodes one of the above tracker events